625th/poe2-emotion/README.md

 You are free to fork and make a better version!

 P.S.
-Dockerfile was used purely for local testing
+Dockerfile with nginx.conf were used purely for local testing